Cuber01/sand-game/README.md

 Again, if you don't have access to a package manager and a repository with sdl packages, go to https://wiki.libsdl.org/Installation and check how can you install it on your system.

+## Change settings

+You can tweak a few compile settings at src/settings.hpp

+*Please note that the default settings should be fine for most setups.*

+The important ones are:

+``#define SOFTWARE_RENDERING`` - if this is defined, we use some sort of software rendering, and draw every pixel on screen using SDL_RenderDrawPoint.
+This performs ok on Linux but terribly on Windows.
+If this is not defined, we edit a texture and then draw it on screen.
+You should probably keep it disabled.

+``#define SCALE 6`` - scale of the game.
+Example: if it's 6, every cell is a 6x6 square.

+``#define OPENGL_GUI`` - if this is defined, we use imgui and opengl to draw gui in the game (F1, F2).
+The Linux to Linux Makefile (the default one), can handle this, however I still haven't managed to compile with gui for Windows or Web, so if you use my Makefile for Windows/Web, make sure to keep it undefined.

+``#define MAP_LOADER`` - if this is defined, you can drop an image on the game's window, to load it as a map.
+For more info press F1.
+The Linux to Linux Makefile (the default one), can handle this, however I still haven't managed to compile with map loader for Windows or Web, so if you use my Makefile for Windows/Web, make sure to keep it undefined.

+``#define __EMSCRIPTEN`` - if you're compiling for web, make sure to enable it, if you're not compiling on web, comment it out.

+## Choose a Makefile

+Yep, I don't have a universal Makefile.
+Sorry.

+Makefiles are kept at makefiles/

+1. If you're compiling from Linux to Linux: Go with the default one (maintained)
+2. If you're compiling from Linux to Windows: use makefiles/WindowsFromLinux.mak (maintained)
+3. If you're compiling from Windows to Windows: use makefiles/WindowsFromWindows.mak (unmaintained)
+4. If you're compiling from Linux to Web: use makefiles/Web.mak (maintained)

+Choose yours and put it in the root directory.

 ## Build

 Clone the git repo: